Cloud7050/js-lumitransfer/README.md

 If you keep the script copied to your clipboard, it should be pretty easy to rapidly extract & import your quiz answers back-to-back as you make multiple similar attempts.

-Video showcase (slightly old): <https://youtu.be/pnGHU86THv4>
+Video showcase (older footage): <https://youtu.be/pnGHU86THv4>

 ## Note

 Keep an eye out for any yellow warnings (or even red errors) that the script may log while running.
-You may need to respond appropriately to issues the script encounters (eg checking that an impacted question has the expected answers after importing)
+You may need to respond appropriately to issues the script encounters (eg checking that an impacted question has the expected answers after importing).
+Feel free to contact me about bugs or features on Discord @ Cloud#4535